kostja/doc/doc/1.7/dev_guide/building_documentation.rst

    Run the following command to set up a web-server.
 The example below is for Ubuntu, but the procedure is similar for other supported operating systems.
-   Make sure to run it from the documentation output folder, ``output/en`` or ``output/ru``, as in the example below:
+   Make sure to run it from the ``~/tarantool-doc`` folder:

    .. code-block:: bash

-     cd ~/tarantool-doc/output/en
-     python -m SimpleHTTPServer 8000
+     make sphinx-webserver

-5. Open your browser and enter ``127.0.0.1:8000/doc/1.7`` into the address box.
+5. Open your browser and enter ``localhost:8000`` into the address box.
 If your local documentation build is valid, the manual will appear in the browser.

 6. To contribute to documentation, use the ``.rst`` format for drafting and